DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 ### 4. Access the ODM services

 With this ODM topology in place, you can access web applications to author, deploy, and test your rule-based decision services.
-You can retrieve the URL to access the ODM services with this command:
+You can retrieve the URL to access the ODM services with the following command:

 ```
 $ minikube service list -n default